daremes/au-plugin-template/README.md

-# Cosmic Grain Delay
+# Cosmic Scratches

-Cosmic Grain Delay is a JUCE-based AU/VST3 granular delay and reverb effect tailored for experimental music workflows.
+Cosmic Scratches by Feline Astronauts is a JUCE-based AU/VST3 granular delay and reverb effect tailored for experimental music workflows.
 It combines a flexible grain cloud engine, feedback delay line, and lush reverb with a space- and glitch-inspired interface for immediate inspiration.

 ## Features